-Erick Pangilinan talked during a very interesting panel at GDC, about the important backgrounds that shape our perception of cinematic stories in games.
+Erick Pangilinan talked about the important backgrounds that shape our perception of cinematic stories in games.

 This is the third time GDC hosts the Art Direction Bootcamp.
 This event usually consists of lectures and seminars from some of the most outstanding artists in their field.
 It’s an incredible opportunity for game developers to look behind the scenes and figure out how some of the most beautiful games of our generation are being created.